wenxiz/Udacity-Projects-P7/README.md

 ## Freatures

 Using google maps API to implement great restaurants abournd DC Metro Area.
 The site is fully responsive and can run in different devices like Pad and mobile.
 You get a full screen Google Map, populated with my favorite locations, along with a sidebar with a list of the locations that can be clicked on and also filtered so you can nail down what you want without any other distractions.
-You can also get panorama even inside view of restaurants and of course average price as reference.
+You can also get panorama even inside view of restaurants and of course tips as reference.

 ## APIs